----------------------------------------------------------------------------

 The index into iterations for the iteration that produced the smallest error.
 I.e.

-to be the last iteration, if the optimizer tried additional steps which did not reduce
+guaranteed to be the last iteration, if the optimizer tried additional steps which

 best_linearization: